-Professionals residing in these micro spaces already have the challenge of giving away possessions that create clutter and make the space inefficient.
+Professionals residing in these micro spaces already have the challenge of giving away possessions that create clutter and make the area inefficient.
 Even when taking this measure, closets and cabinets fill up pretty quickly.
 Residents then find themselves in need of storage for daily essentials like cooking utensils, electronics, and cleaning supplies.

 If there is no storage space left in closets or cabinets, where can you go to find extra space?
 The solution is to look up and unlock the storage potential of your walls and ceilings.